fknop/angular-pipes/docs/modules.md

 Each category of pipes has an exported module.
 And one module imports all these modules.

-* Ng2AggregatePipesModule
+* NgAggregatePipesModule
-* Ng2ArrayPipesModule
+* NgArrayPipesModule
-* Ng2BooleanPipesModule
+* NgBooleanPipesModule
-* Ng2MathPipesModule
+* NgMathPipesModule
-* Ng2ObjectPipesModule
+* NgObjectPipesModule
-* Ng2StringPipesModule
+* NgStringPipesModule
-* Ng2PipesModule (imports all the module above)
+* NgPipesModule (imports all the module above)

 ## Example